kevjames3/LoadingWidget/README.md

 ## Areas to Improve

-- Round out the edges of the loading bar.
 - Make the loading bar smoothly transition between percentage values.
 - Upload this all to `npm`, have not done that yet